How often does air conditioning need to be replaced?

 There are a number of different types of air conditioners, though most homeowners will decide between ductless split units and central air conditioning systems.
 A ductless split system allows you to use a single compressor and pipe the coolant into any room in your home with individual wall-mounted cooling units.
-For smaller homes or limited cooling needs, a split system is more cost effective and flexible.
+For smaller homes or with limited cooling needs, a split system is more cost-effective and flexible.

 I want to use my AC less.
 How do I keep it off longer during the day?